 Assistantships are available for full-time study.
 An applicant interested in being considered for financial assistance must indicate that interest at the time of application.
-Applications for financial assistance are due by March 1
+Applications for financial assistance are due by March 1.

 A student who has not been enrolled for one regular semester (fall or spring) is required to submit a readmission form and a new statement of purpose.
-The readmission must be approved by the Graduate Coordinator (http://catalog.msstate.edu/graduate/colleges-degree-programs/arts-sciences/political-science-public-administration).
+The readmission must be approved by the Graduate Coordinator (p.
+96).
 If a student has not been enrolled for one calendar year, the applicant must submit a new application and statement of purpose to be considered for readmission.